Faithful-Resource-Pack/Docs/pages/textures/f32-texturing-guidelines.md

 <br id="1px-wide">

 2. **Outlines, dividing lines and the like that would end up being 2 pixels wide when upscaled to double the resolution should almost always be 1 pixel wide.** Pretty straightforward; most lines in Faithful should be 1 pixel wide (examples: glass, gold block, iron ingot, diamond).
-There are exceptions to this, especially if a line is not an outline/dividing line and/or is curvy, or would be off-centre if it was 1 pixel wide – in these cases it’s acceptable to make the line wider.
+There are exceptions to this, especially if a line is not an outline/dividing line and/or is curvy, or would be off-centre if it was 1 pixel wide—in these cases it’s acceptable to make the line wider.

 <img src="/images/textures/f32-texturing-guidelines/1px_wide.png" alt="outlines" class="center">
 <i class="center">Top: Vanilla texture.
 Bottom left: Improper interpretation of lines present in the vanilla texture.
 Bottom right: Better interpretation.</i>